 The British Society for Rheumatology is there for you from the start of your career in the specialty.
-We'll help you progress, collaborate and innovate to deliver the best care for your patients through a wide range of courses, conferences, fellowships, bursaries and awards, as well as a mentoring programme and peer-reviewed e-learning lectures and modules.
+We'll help you progress, collaborate and innovate to deliver the best care for your patients through a wide range of educational activity.
+This includes courses, conferences, webinars, podcasts, bursaries, and awards, as well as a leadership programme and clinical eLearning modules created monthly.